carrot-kpi/monorepo/packages/ui/README.md

 Carrot UI is an open source React component library that implements Carrot KPI's design system.

-It includes a (eventually) comprehensive collection of prebuilt components that are ready for use in production right out of the box.
+It includes a collection of prebuilt components that are ready for use in production right out of the box.

-The library is generally made to be used on Carrot'd frontend and templates, but is free (as in freedom) to use for anyone.
+The library is generally made to be used on Carrot frontend and templates, but it is free (as in freedom) to use for anyone.

 **NB: THE LIBRARY CURRRENTLY ONLY SUPPORTS ESM, WITH THE ONLY EXCEPTION BEING THE TAILWIND PRESET, EXPORTED IN BOTH ES AND CJS FORMAT**

 ## Tech used

-The library is developed with pure Typescript, with the styling done through TailwindCSS and the bundling done through Rollup.
-We have a workflow that tries to keep under control both the overall formatting of the code to keep it consistent and the size of the final bundle (which is currently minimized).
+The library is developed in React with Typescript, the styling done through TailwindCSS and the bundling done using Rollup.
+We have a workflow that tries to keep under control both the overall formatting of the code to keep it consistent and the size of the final bundle (even though it is meant to be used with bundlers that will tree-shake the final result).

 ## Getting started